-Trailer Side Blind Zone Alert Available on Silverado 1500, this trailering feature can provide side mirror visual alerts when a moving vehicle is detected in a side blind zone that is extended to trailer lengths?
+Trailer Side Blind Zone Alert Available on Tahoe, Suburban and Silverado 1500, this trailering feature can provide side mirror visual alerts when a moving vehicle is detected in a side blind zone that is extended to trailer lengths.

-Max Trailering Package Available on Silverado 1500, Silverado 1500 LTD, Silverado 3500 HD, Suburban and Tahoe, the Max Trailering Package offers increased towing capability over the standard trailering package.
+Max Trailering Package Available on Silverado 1500, Silverado 3500 HD, Suburban and Tahoe, the Max Trailering Package offers increased towing capability over the standard trailering package.
 See your dealer for details.

-Hitch Guidance with Hitch View A dynamic guiding line is integrated onto the image when you select available Hitch Guidance on the Rear Vision Camera screen.
-As an enhancement, available Hitch View allows you to zoom in on the hitch for a topdown view, making it easier to hook up your trailer on your own.
-Available on Blazer, Silverado 1500, Silverado 1500 LTD, Silverado HD, Suburban, Tahoe and Traverse.
+Hitch Guidance A dynamic guiding line is integrated onto the image when you select available Hitch Guidance on the Rear Vision Camera screen.
+Standard on Tahoe.
+Suburban and Silverado HD.
+Available on Blazer, Traverse, Colorado and Silverado 1500.

+Hitch View Hitch View allows you to zoom in on the hitch for a top-down view, making it easier to hook up your trailer on your own.
+Standard on Colorado.
+Available on Blazer, Silverado 1500, Suburban, Tahoe and Traverse.

 Auto Electric Parking Brake This feature automatically engages the parking brake when you shift into Park after you engage available Hitch View, helping to prevent any unintentional roll so your trailer and hitch stay in alignment.
-Available on Blazer, Silverado 1500, Silverado 1500 LTD, Silverado HD, Suburban, Tahoe and Traverse.
+Available on Blazer, Silverado 1500, Silverado HD, Suburban, Tahoe and Traverse.